 The D2C program operates one day a week for a full year.
 Students work from the Salisbury High Trade Training Centre and off-site, renovating a Housing SA house.

-They gain skills and knowledge of the construction industry and complete their Certificate 1 in Construction.
-SACE credits are given for the completion of Vocational units.
-Students complete 10 days (70 hours) of Structured Work Learning throughout the year.
+They gain skills and knowledge of the construction industry and complete their Certificate 2 in Construction.
+SACE credits are given for the completion of units of competency.
+Students complete 10 days of Structured Work Learning throughout the year.